mitchellalderson/render-docs-agent/README.md

 **Built with ❤️ for Render.com**

-Get started in 5 minutes with `./start-docker.sh`!
+Get started in 5 minutes with `make setup`!